codefresh-io/docs.codefresh.io/_docs/pipelines/steps/oidc-pipelines.md

       - 'echo ${{steps.obtain_id_token.output.ID_TOKEN}}'
 ```

-### Step 4: Add steps to assume role and perform actions
+### Step 4: Add steps to perform actions in the cloud provider
-??
+Add steps to the pipeline YAML to perform the required actions in the cloud provider.
+The specific steps required depend on the cloud provider you choose.

+For AWS, for example, you need a step to assume the required role and another step with the desired action to perform.

 ## Codefresh OIDC for AWS

-This section details the steps for OIDC setup on AWS.
+This section walks you through setting up OIDC for Codefresh pipelines on AWS as an example.

 ### Step 1 for AWS: Add Codefresh as an OIDC provider